DJBarnes/django-adminlte2-pdq/docs/source/authorization/function_views.rst

 **settings.py**

-Add the missing whitelist to the settings file and ensure it includes the home route.
+Add the missing whitelist to the settings file and ensure it includes the demo-css route.

 .. code:: python